Mendelian Genetics

 In the P generation, pea plants that are true-breeding for the dominant yellow phenotype are crossed with plants with the recessive green phenotype.
 This cross produces F1 heterozygotes with a yellow phenotype.
 Punnett square analysis can be used to predict the genotypes of the F2 generation.
 Source: OpenStax Biology (https://cnx.org/resources/83af4d98c6e7004c52f95071a357b686d11dc819/Figure_12_02_02.png)

-You can see in the first generation (F1) that all offspring produce round seeds, even though they both the round and wrinkly alleles.
-If the F1 generation self-fertilizes (pea plants – like most plants – produce both male and female gametes), then you now see some offspring that produce rounds seeds and some that produce wrinkly seeds.
-The round:wrinkly seed producers exist in approximately a 3:1 ratio, illustrated by constructing a Punnett square.
+You can see in the first generation (F1) that all offspring produce yellow seeds, even though they have both the yellow and green alleles.
+If the F1 generation self-fertilizes (pea plants – like most plants – produce both male and female gametes can can mate with themselves), then you now see some offspring that produce yellow peas and some that produce green peas.
+The yellow:green pea producers exist in approximately a 3:1 ratio, illustrated by constructing a Punnett square.

 Crosses with two traits and the principle of independent assortment

-Pea plants have a lot of other traits beyond seed shape, and Mendel studied seven other traits.
-Things become more complex when you follow more than one trait at at timeHere is a cross looking at both pea shape (round or wrinkly) and pea color (yellow or green).
+Pea plants have a lot of other traits beyond seed color, and Mendel studied seven other traits.
+Things become more complex when you follow more than one trait at at timeHere is a cross looking at both pea color (yellow or green) and pea shape (round or wrinkly).
 Follow the logic of the cross below to see why offspring demonstrate a 9:3:3:1 ratio of different phenotypes.

 This illustration shows a dihybrid cross between pea plants.
 In the P generation, a plant that has the homozygous dominant phenotype of round, yellow peas is crossed with a plant with the homozygous recessive phenotype of wrinkled, green peas.
 The resulting F_{1} offspring have a heterozygous genotype and round, yellow peas.
 Self-pollination of the F_{1} generation results in F_{2} offspring with a phenotypic ratio of 9:3:3:1 for yellow round, green round, yellow wrinkled and green wrinkled peas, respectively.